thw73/inst/README.md

 - Install NPU driver <br>
     You can install the offical OpenSUSE driver "linux-npu-driver" via Myrlyn or zypper<br>
+    The "Linux-npu-driver" requires GoogleTest.
+Therefore you have to install GoogleTest first.
     After the installation you have to add your user to the render group [^12]

     ````console
+    sudo zypper install gtest
+    sudo zypper install linux-npu-driver

     sudo usermod -a -G render $USER
     ````
    Reboot your system